rabinpandey123/Emotion_Recognition_system/README.md

       Improve accuracy using deep learning (CNNs) trained on FER2013 dataset.

-Deepface: FER provide the emotion only with very low confidence.
+😀 Emotion Detection using Deepface: FER provide the emotion only with very low confidence.
 Since i trained another model deepface which is used to predict the emotion along with the gender and the age of a person.
 It provide better accuracy than that of the FER.
 Here is 4 file where 2 file are used for the emotion detection through FER and remaining two are Deepface analysis as you can see.

 📊 Example Output